bafflingbits/graph_n4_solution/README.md

   w0100*w2310 + w0201*w1300 + w0300*w1201
 ```
 Similarly, we could swap the color labels `(0 <--> 1)`.
 Again the original polynomial
-is not symmetric to this change in variables, this now gives the polynomial defining
+is not symmetric to this change in variables, but this now gives the polynomial defining
 the constraint for the vertex coloring `(1,1,1,0)`
 ```
   w0111*w2310 + w0211*w1310 + w0310*w1211
 ```

+(In math terminology, our system of polynomial constraints is call an ideal, in particular
+the ideal generated by our constraint polynomials.
+With this terminology,
-(In math terminology, the individual polynomials are not symmetric to these variable permuations,
+the individual polynomials are not symmetric to these variable permuations,
-but the constraint system generated by our polynomial constraints (the ideal generated by our
+but the ideal generated by our polynomials is symmetric.)
-polynomial constraints) is symmetric to these variable permutations.)

 This means if we derive a polynomial constraint like:
 ```
 w0111*w0211*w0311
 ```
-while it means the edge weights `w0111`, `w0211`, `w0311`, at least one must be zero
+while it means that amoung the edge weights `w0111`, `w0211`, `w0311`, at least one must be zero
 (ie. in any solution, at least one of those edges cannot be in the graph), it *also* means
 (after considering the symmetry) that there cannot be a 3-star of monochrome edges
 (of any color, and centered on any node).